Scanning Barcodes from Label Printing Scales on Point of Sale

-You are able to use label printing scales that support UPC-A and EAN-13 bar codes, such as the CAS CL 5500L or the Mettler Toledo bPro Terminal with Square Point of Sale.
-These scales measure the weight of an item and issue a bar code label that contains both an item stock-keeping unit (SKU) number as well as the total weight or price of an item.
+You are able to use label printing scales that support UPC-A and EAN-13 barcodes, such as the Hobart HTi or the Bizerba X-Class with Square Point of Sale.
+These scales measure the weight of an item and issue a barcode label that contains both anitem’s SKU (stock-keeping unit) number as well as the total weight or price of an item.
 When items with these types of barcodes are scanned, the item’s weight and price information is automatically captured on your Point of Sale.

 Setting up Items by Weight

-In order to use label printing scales, you’ll need to ensure that you set up items that are sold by weight using the barcode information.
-These items should have a SKU that is 5 digits long and must match the SKU that is configured on your scale.
+In order to use label printing scales, make sure that you set up items that are sold by weight using the barcode information.
+These items should have a SKU that is five digits long and must match the SKU that is configured on your scale.

 Learn more about creating and managing items online.

-Note: Items will not scan correctly if the item SKU is not 5 digits, or if the item has not been set up to be sold by weight.
+Note: Items will not scan correctly if the item SKU is not five digits or if the item has not been set up to be sold by weight.
 Additionally, the barcode on the label must contain item price information, not item weight information.

-Note: It is recommended that SKUs for UPC items are not matching number subsets of existing items.
-For example, item A has a SKU of 021234500999 and item B has a SKU of 12345 with a bar code label of 021234500999.
+Note: It is recommended that SKUs for UPC items not match the number subsets of existing items.
+For example, item A has a SKU of 021234500999 and item B has a SKU of 12345 with a barcode label of 021234500999.
 When item B is scanned, the barcode price will be mapped to item A and not item B.